barbarer/py4e-int/_sources/functions/func-group.rst

 *Content Objectives:*

-* Learn how to display a value in Python.
+* Learn how to display a value in Python using print.
-* Recognize a function definition, function header, function body, function name, and function call in a program.
+* Recognize a function definition, function header, function body, function name, default value for a function parameter, and function call in a program.
 * Predict output from functions.
-* Recognize common symbols (:, #) and keywords (def, return) in Python.
+* Recognize common symbols (:, #), operators (+, -, /), and keywords (def, return) in Python.
-* Recongize that indentation is important in Python
+* Recognize that indentation is important in Python

 *Process Objectives:*